a2bprotocol/v0/README.md

 Upon joining the A2B protocol, Ryan turns his music into NFTs and receives revenue from platforms when his music is used in short videos.
 Ryan also creates FTs for fans who appreciate his music and believe in his future success.

-#### Revenue Distribution
+#### Revenue Routing

-When Ryan earns revenue, a predefined portion is directed to his MCT.
-When the amount of revenue in Ryan's MCT reaches his defined threshold, they will be used to purchase and burn Ryan's FTs.
+When Ryan earns revenue, a predefined portion is directed to his NTBs, and then routed to swap corresponding FTs.

 #### Decentralized Token Exchange

 Ryan's fans trade his FTs on the exchange.
-As his music gains popularity and is featured in more short videos, more revenue is directed into MCT and burns the FTs, making Ryan's FTs more valuable and providing benefits for both Ryan and his fans.
+As his music gains popularity and is featured in more short videos, more revenue is directed into AMM to add liquidity for his FTs, making Ryan's FTs more valuable and providing benefits for both Ryan and his fans.
 This, in turn, helps drive the growth of Ryan's music and enhances his image as a musician.

 ### Ada (Freelancer)